 Combined Effects of Valium and Alcohol Abuse

-Patients looking to escape their Valium or alcohol addiction can get help at a local rehab program.
+Patients looking to escape their Valium or alcohol addictions can get help at local rehab programs.
 There are several rehab programs available to patients who are looking to get sober and stay clean.
 Most patients suffering from substance abuse issues enroll in either inpatient or outpatient rehab programs.
-Inpatient rehab programs require patients to stay overnight for a period of between 30 and 90 days.
+Inpatient rehab programs require patients to stay overnight for a period of between 30 days and 90 days.
 Outpatient programs typically have the same duration, but they only require patients check in with a medical professional once per day—not stay overnight.
 Patients should talk with their doctor about the right rehab program for their personal needs.

-Alcohol is an extremely deadly substance, and nearly 7 million Americans age 12 to 20 are classified as binge drinkers.
+Alcohol is an extremely deadly substance, and nearly 7 million Americans aged 12 to 20 are classified as binge drinkers.
 The number of patients abusing Valium is also on the rise, as benzodiazepine, the drug’s active ingredient, had emergency room admissions triple between the years 1998 and 2008.
-Both alcohol and Valium can be deadly, and when used together, the drugs enhance their effects and become potent.
-Young Americans who don’t know the possible side-effects of taking both drugs together are at a high risk of abusing alcohol or Valium.
-Anyone suspected of abusing Valium with alcohol should immediately be transferred to a medical facility for treatment.
+Both alcohol and Valium can be deadly and, when they are used together, the drugs enhance one another’s effects and become more potent.
+Young Americans who don’t know the possible side effects of taking both drugs together are at high risk for abusing alcohol or Valium.
+Anyone suspected of abusing Valium with alcohol should immediately be transferred to a medical facility for addiction treatment.

-Young Americans who don’t know the possible side-effects of taking both drugs together are at a high risk of abusing alcohol or Valium.
+Young Americans who don’t know the possible side effects of taking both drugs together are at high risk for abusing alcohol or Valium.

 Teen Drinking and Valium Abuse

-Almost 25 percent of high school students have engaged in binge drinking in the past 30 days.
-That number is staggering, but it is put in perspective when looking at how many individuals aged 12 to 17 are abusing prescription drugs for recreational purposes: nearly 8 percent.
+Almost 25% of high school students have engaged in binge drinking in the past 30 days.
+That number is staggering, but it is put in perspective when one looks at how many individuals aged 12 to 17 are abusing prescription drugs for recreational purposes: nearly 8%.
 The number of teenage Americans putting themselves at risk continues to grow as more minors gain access to prescription drugs and use them for recreational purposes.

-If you are seeking help from issues with Valium or alcohol, please give us a call today so that we can help.
-Our number is , and we want to see patients get back on the right track and put their lives back together.
+If you are seeking help for issues with Valium or alcohol, please give us a call today so that we can help.
+You can contact us free at .
+We want to see patients get back on the right track and put their lives back together.
 It is possible to get sober, and all you need is a good support structure and self-motivation.
 If you are ready to make the jump into sobriety, know that there are people who are willing to help you and have gone through the same process.
-Making the right choice to get sober can come at any time that you wish.
-Give us a call and we’ll work with you to find a personalized rehab program that fits your personal needs.
+Making the right choice to get sober can come at any time you wish.
+Give us a call and we’ll work with you to find a personalized rehab program that fits with your personal needs.
 It’s time to get clean and stay clean—there’s always a way to reach your goals!